 - Cancer stage

-Make sure you clearly discuss all of your options and preferences with your physician and surgeon prior to your mastectomy to ensure you choose the best timing option for you.
+Make sure you clearly discuss all of your options and preferences with your breast surgeon.
+And don’t forget to ask this one important question of your breast surgeon.